ProfKaltenberg/intro-to-github-eco590-sampText/README.md

 # This is all pretty new to me.
 I think I'm doing this correctly.
 ## This should be a header.
 <img src="https://cdn.7tv.app/emote/01H970FHJR0005TVKVAZ4M74AA/4x.avif">
 Here's a gif of a mean looking cat.
+What I did was make my edits to the text, saved, committed the changes on GitHub desktop, then pushed.
+It should all be updated on the repository.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)